flowerlovingatheist/translang/Phonetics.md

 CV(N) — consonant + vowel + maybe nasal consonant (n or m)

-Stress should always be placed on the second to last syllable.
+Stress should always be placed on the 2nd to last syllable.